 What is interesting is that one portion of the immune system is attacking the body while other segments of the immune system will attempt to heal the damage that is being done.
 The end result is an excess build-up of scar tissue that once again – bonds to healthy tissue and causes loss in range of motion – the Frozen Shoulder so to speak.

-In addition, hyperthyroid suffers produce an excess amount of Thyroxin – a hormone critical in the metabolic function of the body.
-When excess amounts of Thyroxine are produced, the body is unable to properly metabolize it and an autoimmune response ensues (inflammation and breakdown of healthy tissue).
+In addition, hyperthyroid suffers produce an excess amount of hormones critical in the metabolic function of the body.
+When excess amounts are produced, the body is unable to properly metabolize it and an autoimmune response ensues (inflammation and breakdown of healthy tissue).

-On the other end of the spectrum, there is a segment of Frozen Shoulder sufferers who are hypothyroid – meaning their bodies do not produce enough of the thyroid hormone – Thyroxine.
+On the other end of the spectrum, there is a segment of Frozen Shoulder sufferers who are hypothyroid – meaning their bodies do not produce enough of the same thyroid hormone.

 This causes many of the body's functions to slow down, including the ability of the body to remodel damaged muscle and connective tissue.
 The body lacks the fuel it needs to heal – resulting in a long recovery process, especially in the case of Frozen Shoulder.

 These potential risk factors should be looked at immediately, no matter what stage of Frozen Shoulder you are in.

 When ready to take a focused approach on treating your Frozen Shoulder, a combination of diathermy treatments and cold compression therapy will be needed.
 It will take a bit of time and effort, but a focused approach is needed.